AntigoneRandy/ResAlign/README.md

 3. **`resalign_train`** (the dataset used for training our ResAlign, not required if you only want to evaluate our pretrained model/your own)
    - Link: [![huggingface](https://img.shields.io/badge/Training%20Dataset-%F0%9F%A4%97-78ac62.svg?style=flat-square)](https://huggingface.co/datasets/randyli/ResAlign_train)
-   - Download the dataset via the Hugging Face UI or run (replace `hf_xxx` with your token if required).
-The command below writes directly to `data/db_prior/`:
+   - Download the dataset via the Hugging Face UI or run (replace `hf_xxx` with your token if required) the command below:

 ```bash
 pip install huggingface_hub